Amir George

 Amir George is an American filmmaker, artist, and curator.
 He is best known for Black Radical Imagination, an international touring experimental film program he co-founded with Erin Christovale.

 Career

-Amir’s student film Sneaker Freak mede waves on blogs in 2008, In 2011, he directed a short film The Mind of Delilah starring Thai Tyler and The Twilite Tone.
+Amir’s student film Sneaker Freak made waves on blogs in 2008.
+In 2011, he directed a short film The Mind of Delilah starring Thai Tyler and The Twilite Tone.
 In 2012, while working at Black Cinema House, Amir met Erin Christovale, the two formed a bond and began curating "Black Radical Imgaination.
 In 2017, he released a short film entitled Decadent Asylum.

 Amir's films have screened at institutions and film festivals including Anthology Film Archives, Glasgow School of Art, Museum of Contemporary Art, Chicago, Ann Arbor Film Festival, Museum of Contemporary Art Detroit, Trinidad and Tobago Film Festival, BlackStar Film Festival, and Chicago Underground Film Festival, among others.

 Amir has served as a film programmer for True/False Film Fest and Chicago International Film Festival.